luna404/HeRAMS-UserManual/UserGuide_en.md

 	</summary>

 The **Overview** page provides a summary, in form of:
--  A map to spot the distribution and number of health facilities by level of care (e.g.
-	- secondary and tertiary care (i.e. hospitals)
+-  A map to spot the distribution and number of health facilities by level of care (i.e. primary, secondary and tertiary health care facilities); and
-	- primary health care faciltiies such as health centers, clinics and health posts, camp and mobile clinic).
 -  Doughnut  charts to summarize different indicators, such as level of damage, functionality status, accessibility and service availability in the assessed health facility.

 <p align="center">